ctalledo/docker-docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

         key 8B  value 8B  max_entries 1024  memlock 16384B
 ```

-Note that some advanced container workloads require privileged containers (e.g.,
+Note that some advanced container workloads require privileged containers, for
-Docker-in-Docker, Kubernetes-in-Docker, etc.) With Enhanced Container Isolation
+example Docker-in-Docker, Kubernetes-in-Docker, etc. With Enhanced Container
-you can still run such workloads but do so much more securely than before.
+Isolation you can still run such workloads but do so much more securely than
+before.

 #### Containers can't share namespaces with the Linux VM

 When Enhanced Container Isolation is enabled, containers can't share Linux
-namespaces with the host (e.g., pid, network, UTS, etc.) as that essentially
+namespaces with the host (e.g., pid, network, uts, etc.) as that essentially
 breaks isolation.

 For example, sharing the pid namespace will fail: